SKCraft/Launcher/README.md

 ### Making Modpacks

-Making modpacks is extremely easy: you can use our creator tools with integrated testing tools:
+Making modpacks is extremely easy: you can use our creator tools with 1-click modpack testing:

 ![Modpack Creator](readme/pack_manager.png)